Biomechanics – What is it?

 We Also Use A 3D Scanner To Cast Your Feet.

 - flat feet

 - lower back pain

 - knee pain

 - aching and over-tired feet

 - over pronation (collapsing arch) and many more…

-During your initial appointment, the Podiatrist will discuss your symptoms with you and carry out a physical assessment.
-The assessment involves looking at the way you stand and your walking pattern is assessed, checking the joints and muscles, assessing your footwear and lifestyle.
+During your biomechanical assessment appointment, the Podiatrist will discuss your symptoms with you and carry out a physical assessment.
+We measure lots of angles with you lying flat on your back and on your tummy.
+The assessment then involves looking at the way you stand and your walking pattern is assessed, checking the joints and muscles, assessing your footwear and lifestyle.
 You should wear shorts for this appointment, or at least some loose fitting trousers.
-It would also be helpful if you brought along a variety of shoes you wear for different activities, such as trainers, work shoes, walking shoes and in particular the footwear that causes the pain
+It would also be helpful if you brought along a variety of shoes you wear for different activities, such as trainers, work shoes, walking shoes and in particular the footwear that causes the pain.

-Your treatment plan may involve orthotics, exercises and advice on footwear.
-The biomechanical assessment will be approximately 45 minute.
+Your treatment plan may involve orthotics, exercises and stretches and advice on footwear.
+The biomechanical assessment will be approximately 45 minutes long.